aptakhin/Bike/docs/using-s11n.md

 — It's not a problem at all!
 I can define operators << and >> for streams for my type!

 — Yep, but you have to keep structure of format in two places: reading and writing.
-It's simple for small structures, but not for big, nested, so next example.
+It's simple for small structures, but not for big and nested ones.

+### Non-default constructors and declaring out of class

 ```cpp
 // headers missed...